weylundbhast/Galerest/content/People/Heritage.md

 ## Brantus (Goose)

 **Ability Score Increase**.
-Your Dexterity score increases by 2 and your Wisdom score increases by 1.
+Your Strength score increases by 2 and your Constitution score increases by 1.

-**Size.** Brantus stand between 6 and 7 feet tall, and generally have a slender build.
+**Size.** Brantus stand between 6 and 7 feet tall.

 **Speed**.
 Your base walking speed is 30 feet.
 You have a swimming speed of 25 feet.